-Can I Use Skrill on 888poker?Yep.
-Just navigate to the 888cashier, select the Skrill logo, enter the deposit amount and your Skrill username and password (and your two-factor authentication code, if used) and you're good to go.
+Can I Use Skrill on 888poker?Yes.
+Just navigate to the 888poker cashier, select the Skrill logo, enter the deposit amount and your Skrill username and password (and your two-factor authentication code, if used) and you're good to go.
 Skrill transfers will appear in your poker code immediately and be accessible for play.

-Am I eligible for Skrill Cashaback?Yes you can get Skrill Cashback through Skrill Knect if you open an account through this page.
+Am I eligible for Skrill Cashaback?Yes, you can get Skrill Cashback through Skrill Knect if you open an account through this page.
 Knect is the Skrill loyalty rewards programme.
 How this program works is by rewarding Skrill account holders for making transactions and connections.

 Can I Use Skrill on Pokerstars?Yes.
 PokerStars accepts Skrill as both a deposit or withdrawal option and doesn't charge any fee to do so.
 You can also set up "Fast Deposit" via Skrill for your PokerStars account so you can reload your account without leaving your table.
 In some countries Skrill also lets you transfer funds directly from your bank account or credit/debit card to your Stars Account without having to fund your Skrill account first.